Swap Party Rules, Tips, and Other Ideas You Need to Know

 4. Set a rule that no excessively large items will be accepted (e.g. items larger than a storage bin).

 You want to make the whole process manageable for yourself.
-Unless you own a large truck, you don’t want to be responsible for lugging a lot of huge items to the donation center afterwards!
+Unless you own a large truck, you don’t want to be responsible for lugging a lot of huge items to the donation center afterward!

 5. State the expected condition of items to be swapped.

 For example, only clean goods in excellent condition will be accepted.
-Nothing that’s stained, expired, smelly, chipped, cracked, scratched, dented, broken, missing key pieces etc.
+Nothing that’s stained, expired, smelly, chipped, cracked, scratched, dented, broken, missing key pieces, etc.

 If you’re having a high-end goods swap party, you could mention that no fakes will be accepted.
 Ask guests to bring items on a hanger if they look best that way.